arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Junior Account

-The content courses included in the School Plan are only partially available for minor users.
-They will get access only to COPPA compliant courses.
 If your students are **under the age of 14**, they need parental consent to sign up for an Arduino account.
 We recommend to read [this tutorial](https://support.arduino.cc/hc/en-us/articles/360022234360) to learn how to manage a Junior account.
 Arduino Education provides [several solutions for middle school](https://www.arduino.cc/education/middle-school/) students.
+The content courses included in the *School Plan* are only partially available for minor users.
+They will get access only to COPPA compliant courses.

 ## Arduino IoT Cloud Remote

-It allows you to monitor your dashboards anywhere, anytime, from a **mobile device** i.e smartphone or tablet and use your dashboards on the go with the *free* Arduino IoT Cloud Remote App.
+Arduino IoT Cloud Remote App allows you to monitor your dashboards anywhere, anytime, from a **mobile device** i.e smartphone or tablet for *free*.
 Download it from either [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431) depending on your device.

 ***Do you want to get started with IoT Remote App?
 Read [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/iot-remote-phone-sensors#phone-setup).***

 ## Arduino Cloud Tutorials

-You can find more tutorials on the [Arduino IoT Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).
+You can find a full list of tutorials on the [Arduino IoT Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).